Rob Burns: Touring

 Burns began his career as a professional musician in Britain in September 1972, performing as a touring bass guitarist for visiting major American soul artists Sam and Dave, Isaac Hayes, The Stylistics and Edwin Starr.
 In 1973, Burns co-founded the band Gateway Driver with guitarist/songwriter Martin Springett and drummer Jim McGillivray (later of German band Epitaph), with whom he toured extensively, notably as support act for Soft Machine.
 Late in 1979, Burns became the original bassist with Cayenne, a jazz-rock and Afro-Cuban band formed by guitarist Robert Greenfield with musicians from the R&B and funk band Gonzalez.

 Live performances and touring continued with jazz trumpeter Ian Carr (author of biographies of Miles Davis and Keith Jarrett) as a member of Carr's band, Nucleus, with Burns appearing on seven tracks on their Live at the BBC CD box-set, and an appearance in 1981 with Morrissey-Mullen.
 Burns also worked with Christian singer Garth Hewitt and performed on two world tours as musical director for Eric Burdon of The Animals between 1982 and 1987, appearing on his 1985 That's Live album.

 Between 1989 and 1996, he played the bass in the Dolphins with Robin Lumley of Brand X, Willie Wilson of Sutherland Brothers and Quiver, and Pink Floyd guitarist and vocalist David Gilmour, within whose ranks Clem Clempson and Mick Ralphs would come to jam in the band's fluid line-up.
-Burns also performed live with James Burton, Frank Gambale, Snowy White and Albert Lee during this period.
+The Dolphins evolved into the Barracudas, retaining Burns and Clempson and adding Ronnie Leahy on keyboards, Barry Venn on vocals and Clempson's son Joel on drums.
+For concerts and other events, occasional additional members were guitarists Snowy White and Neil Hubbard, singer Chris Farlowe and saxophonist Dick Heckstall-Smith.
+Burns also performed live with James Burton, Frank Gambale and Albert Lee during this period.